greymore-tech/laravel-kanban-sample/README.md

-# Kanban Board
+# Laravel Kanban Board

-Kanban Board in Laravel using Vue.js
+Kanban Board using Laravel with Vue.js

-### Clone and run the follow commands
+### Clone and follow the steps below to use the application (run commands while in project directory)

 ##### 1. Change file name .env.example to .env and configure it as needed.